-‘Inflexion point’: AI meme wars hit India election, test social platforms
+‘Inflection point’: AI meme wars hit India election, test social platforms

 Political parties are pushing the limits of AI’s use to both ridicule opponents and boost their own popularity.